sugarchain-project/sugarchain/README.md

 ------------
 - Transaction too large:
   * This is a part of BTC.
-  * It will be fixed in next *Schnorr Signature* update.
+  * It will be fixed in next *Taproot+Schnorr* update.
 - Slow update balance on wallet:
+  * This slow is a part of BTC.
   * Update total balance *every minute (12 blocks)* interval.
-  * This slow is a part of BTC.
   * This fix is a (nice) workaround for now. [source](https://github.com/sugarchain-project/sugarchain/commit/72436c90b29844cf507895df053103f9b6840776#diff-2e3836af182cfb375329c3463ffd91f8)
 - Poor performance on ARM CPUs (32/64-Bit):
-  * ARM optimization for Yespower disabled for now.
+  * No ARM optimization for Yespower yet.
-  * *TODO*
 - Poor performance on 32-Bit OS:
-  * SSE2 for Yespower disabled for now. [source](https://github.com/sugarchain-project/sugarchain/blob/d977987a83aba115d50a9130f0d7914330d1bc75/src/crypto/yespower-1.0.1/yespower-opt.c#L59)
+  * No SSE2 optimization for Yespower yet. [source](https://github.com/sugarchain-project/sugarchain/blob/d977987a83aba115d50a9130f0d7914330d1bc75/src/crypto/yespower-1.0.1/yespower-opt.c#L59)
-  * Please use *64-bit* for best performance.
+- Slow startup on low memory machines:
+  * Startup can take up to some hours on 1cpu 1024ram (+swap 3GB) VPS.
+  * Workaround is just increase RAM at least 2 GB.
+- Slow rescanning `wallet.dat`:
+  * If your wallet is too heavy or mining purpose, it may take very long when importing.

 Release process using GITIAN
 ----------------------------